 Click on the link to see photos (and descriptions) of the location

 Doors: There are two sets of doors in the building.
 Each provider will welcome the client at the door when they arrive and guide them through the space giving them tools to recognize different areas and utilize them autonomously.
 The space is located on the ground floor and is accessible from the street.
-Elevators (garage area) available.
+One accessible entry.

 Elevation Stools to support clients in using the bathroom and sinks.
 Lever handles for easy reach/use and automatic soap and sanitizer dispensers.

 Breastfeeding Private Area: we have several private wind-down areas in our facility to support clients with self-regulation, overwhelm or even cooling down before leaving the space.
 Please talk to our providers to support you in reserving one of these areas as a breastfeeding room.

 Wind Down Areas: areas away from users of the space where someone can cool down, enjoy silence and sit comfortably with a blanket and bolsters/pillows without being disturbed.

 Sensory Processing Needs: the space features quiet areas, headphone zones, and offers for use sensory materials with noise canceling headphones, fidgets, weighted lap pad, and more.

 Signage: All signs are at accessible heights.
 Ascent Wellness Program is working on providing signs in different languages as well.
 Each provider will support each client with navigation of space.

 WiFi: WiFi is available in the wait area.

 The year 2020/2021 will have a focus on increasing more of these features and promoting inclusion by also working with cultural liaisons and continuing education focusing on culturally-adapted/ Anti-discrimination practices as an agency.